manuelcanga/wpo-checker/readme.txt

 == Description ==
 WPO Checker allows to you to check performance of  your posts and terms.
 You'll test your website contents  with Gtmetrix, Google PageSpeed Insights, Web Page Test, Page Speed Optimization, Yellow Lab Tools,  Batch Speed, Keycdn Performance Test and Bytecheck.

-== More information about WPO( in Spanish ) ==

-You can see [my WPO posts](https://trasweb.net/webperf) in order to learn about Web Performance( or WebPerf ).

 == Send me bugs or improvements ==

-If you’re interested in contributing to WPO Checker, head to the [WPO Checker GitHub Repository](https://github.com/trasweb/wpo-checker/).
+If you’re interested in contributing to WPO Checker, head to the [WPO Checker GitHub Repository](https://github.com/manuelcanga/wpo-checker/).

 == Screenshots ==